-If you want your kitty to join you on outdoor adventures, you first need to find him a harness that fits comfortably and teach him to walk on a leash.
-Leash walking won’t only come in handy when you’re on the trail, but also when you’re traveling or taking your cat to the vet.
+If you want your kitty to join you on outdoor adventures — even if it’s just in the backyard or on the porch — you first need to find him a harness that fits comfortably and teach him to walk on a leash.
+Leash walking won’t only come in handy when you’re outside, but also when you’re traveling or taking your cat to the vet.
 It’s also a great way for your kitty to get exercise, and it can alleviate boredom-related behavior problems.
-Plus, it can be alot of fun for both of you.
+Plus, it can be fun for both of you, if your kitty enjoys it.

 “Walking outside can be great fun for cats — it gives them new things to see and sniff out,” veterinarian Dr. Frank McMillan, director of animal well-being studies at Best Friends Animal Society, told Adventure Cats.
 “If the cat isn’t comfortable on walks, there are some great strollers (like the ones we use extensively at Best Friends) that allow cats to see and smell things they don’t get to in the house.